JareBear12418/VSCode-Coding-Activity-on-Github-Profile/README.md

 - That is everything setup for script, Now all we need to do is run the script daily.
 This repository is basicly just a clone of [Daily Git Commit](https://github.com/JareBear12418/Daily-Git-Commit) in terms of doing the same thing, commiting to a repository.
 So alot of tips and instructions are listed there if you encounter any errors with `gitpython` I will not repeat them here.
 The script should handle everyhing else, all thats left to do call it daily.

-make sure you correct your path to the shell script.
+make sure you correct your path to the shell script and the paths in the shell script.

 my crontab looks like so:
 ```sh